keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-13-aloha-minimalism.md

 ![]({{site.url}}/assets/img/posts/2018-02-13-aloha-minimalism/boogie-boarding.jpg)
 {: class="image--left"}

-Aloha minimalism is all about focusing on your experience of living and letting go of the pull of materialism.
+{% include tweet-link.html tweet-text="Aloha minimalism is all about focusing on your experience of living and letting go of the pull of materialism." %}

 It’s finding contentment in living simply so you can experience a life of peace, love, and harmony.
 It creates positive energy and leaves you mindful and grateful for what’s important.
 For me, that’s having the __energy__ to play with my kids, __passion__ for the work I love, and a __peace__ in my heart that fills me with __joy__.

 Before Hawaii, I felt broken.
 I was living a minimalist lifestyle, but I wasn’t enjoying life.
 In Oahu, I experienced a new found __joy__ and a __peacefulness__ I never knew existed.
 I will forever cherish our time in Hawaii.
 And I am secretly (or not so secretly) dreaming of getting back there for a longer stretch of time.